MY-BLOODY-VALENTlNE/tuichuff/README.md

 > [!IMPORTANT]
-> DISCLAIMER!! i don't use Github often so dont expect anything crazy amazing from me
+> DISCLAIMER!! i don't use Github often so dont expect anything crazy amazing from me, this is all straightforward and basic
+> FIRST WARNING FOR BASIC DNI IF YOU KNOW WHAT YOU ARE, GO AWAY

 <p align="center">
 <img src="https://github.com/tuichuf/tuichuf/blob/59511496f83236c6d7fcb3c32e1dbe805869cedc/spinning%20john.gif" width="75">